andrasfe/photoshare/client/README.md

 # PhotoShare Client

 Python client for syncing photos from a PhotoShare server.
+Includes both a CLI client and a web UI.

 ## Quick Start